 Hazard Report Provided By forecast.weather.gov

-Hazardous Weather Outlook National Weather Service Denver/Boulder CO 550 AM MDT Fri Apr 3 2026 COZ030>051-041200- Jackson County Below 9000 Feet- West Jackson and West Grand Counties Above 9000 Feet- Grand and Summit Counties Below 9000 Feet- South and East Jackson/Larimer/North and Northeast Grand/ Northwest Boulder Counties Above 9000 Feet- South and Southeast Grand/West Central and Southwest Boulder/ Gilpin/Clear Creek/Summit/North and West Park Counties Above 9000 Feet-Larimer and Boulder Counties Between 6000 and 9000 Feet- Jefferson and West Douglas Counties Above 6000 Feet/Gilpin/Clear Creek/Northeast Park Counties Below 9000 Feet- Central and Southeast Park County- Larimer County Below 6000 Feet/Northwest Weld County- Boulder And Jefferson Counties Below 6000 Feet/West Broomfield County- North Douglas County Below 6000 Feet/Denver/West Adams and Arapahoe Counties/East Broomfield County- Elbert/Central and East Douglas Counties Above 6000 Feet- Northeast Weld County-Central and South Weld County-Morgan County- Central and East Adams and Arapahoe Counties- North and Northeast Elbert County Below 6000 Feet/North Lincoln County- Southeast Elbert County Below 6000 Feet/South Lincoln County- Logan County-Washington County-Sedgwick County-Phillips County- 550 AM MDT Fri Apr 3 2026 This hazardous weather outlook is for northeast and north central Colorado. .DAY ONE...Today and Tonight Widespread windy conditions, with gusts up to 55 mph in and near the foothills, are expected today.
-Across the plains, gusts up to 45 mph will be possible.
-This will lead to elevated to critical fire weather conditions across the lower elevations.
-Winds should diminish this afternoon into the overnight hours.
-Across the mountains, a few snow showers will linger through the day today, with light accumulations possible across the Park Range. .DAYS TWO THROUGH SEVEN...Saturday through Thursday A gradual warming trend is expected this weekend into next week.
-Temperatures should warm from the low 60s on Saturday to the upper 60s to low 70s by early next week. .SPOTTER INFORMATION STATEMENT...
+Hazardous Weather Outlook National Weather Service Denver/Boulder CO 319 AM MDT Mon Apr 13 2026 COZ030>051-140930- Jackson County Below 9000 Feet- West Jackson and West Grand Counties Above 9000 Feet- Grand and Summit Counties Below 9000 Feet- South and East Jackson/Larimer/North and Northeast Grand/ Northwest Boulder Counties Above 9000 Feet- South and Southeast Grand/West Central and Southwest Boulder/ Gilpin/Clear Creek/Summit/North and West Park Counties Above 9000 Feet-Larimer and Boulder Counties Between 6000 and 9000 Feet- Jefferson and West Douglas Counties Above 6000 Feet/Gilpin/Clear Creek/Northeast Park Counties Below 9000 Feet- Central and Southeast Park County- Larimer County Below 6000 Feet/Northwest Weld County- Boulder And Jefferson Counties Below 6000 Feet/West Broomfield County- North Douglas County Below 6000 Feet/Denver/West Adams and Arapahoe Counties/East Broomfield County- Elbert/Central and East Douglas Counties Above 6000 Feet- Northeast Weld County-Central and South Weld County-Morgan County- Central and East Adams and Arapahoe Counties- North and Northeast Elbert County Below 6000 Feet/North Lincoln County- Southeast Elbert County Below 6000 Feet/South Lincoln County- Logan County-Washington County-Sedgwick County-Phillips County- 319 AM MDT Mon Apr 13 2026 This hazardous weather outlook is for northeast and north central Colorado. .DAY ONE...Today and Tonight Another day of elevated to critical fire weather conditions can be expected today due to warm, dry, and breezy weather.
+The most critical conditions will occur from Park County and Southern Jefferson County eastward across the Palmer Divide and into east central Colorado.
+That`s where wind gusts this afternoon will be near 30 mph.
+Similar conditions can also be expected from Fort Collins to the Wyoming border area.
+In between, including much of the Denver and Boulder metro area, winds will be mostly lighter but it will be just as warm and dry. .DAYS TWO THROUGH SEVEN...Tuesday through Sunday Cooler weather and showers are still in the forecast by Tuesday.
+A few inches of snow can be expected from late tonight through Tuesday night in the mountains, with some travel impacts mainly over the higher passes at night.
+Scattered rain showers and isolated thunderstorms can be expected on the plains.
+Warmer and drier weather will redevelop for Wednesday into Thursday, with potential for more critical fire weather conditions.
+A colder storm system will then have an opportunity to bring snow to the mountains and plains by Friday. .SPOTTER INFORMATION STATEMENT...
 Spotter activation will not be needed today or tonight. $$

 Hazard Report Provided By forecast.weather.gov